southbridgeio/redmine_sms_auth/README.md

 ## Some notes

+When you use SMS-authentication user should pass two steps: standard password checking and sms-password confirmation.

+If user's mobile phone is blank, plugin authenticates him with password checking only.

+When you create new user you should set user's password with 'Internal' authentication mode, save, change authentication mode to 'SMS'.
+Otherwise user will be created without password.
+You can use same way for user's password changing.
+User can change his password by himself too.

 Because there are many sms-gateways with different API, the responsibility on sending sms-message falls to external command.
 It can be any shell script or command like `curl`, e.g.
 ```
 curl http://my-sms-gateway.net?phone=%{phone}&message=%{password}